gguf-org/ggk/docs/faq.md

 It compiles the engine from source.
 There are no pre-built binary wheels, because the kernels are built for the backends you ask for.
-CPU takes minutes; CUDA takes few more minutes (unlike ggml which takes hours to build, gk takes around 5 minutes only).
+CPU takes minutes; CUDA takes few more minutes (unlike ggml which takes hours to build, gk takes around 5 minutes only, good for rapid test and development).

 ### Why is my GPU not being used?